rucio/documentation/docs/using-rucio-client.md

 Details: x509 authentication failed
 2018-01-30 16:50:08,554 ERROR   Please verify that your proxy is still valid and renew it if needed.
 ```
-If you\'re running a multi-VO instance of Rucio, then the VO to
+If you're running a multi-VO instance of Rucio, then the VO to
 authenticate against is set in the configuration file.
 However you can
 specify a different VO as a CLI argument if your credentials map to an
 account there too: